Stoyan-Bukovich/CloudFlareSync/README.md

 # CloudFlareSync in .NET 5

-This is a code base for CloudFlare dynamic DNS records updates.
-It permist you to synchronize finite number of DNS records over CloudFlare API.
-Tested only with A records, theoritically should work with any other DNS record types.
+This is a code base for CloudFlare dynamic DNS records update.
+It permits you to synchronize finite number of DNS records over CloudFlare API.
+Tested only with A records, theoretically should work with any other DNS record types.

 **********************